 Since 1954 The Sommelier Society of America has offered wine education courses and sommelier training.
-Founded by sommeliers dedicated to disseminating knowledge and creating a greater awareness of fine wines and spirits among those for whom wine is a pleasure and a profession.
+We were founded by sommeliers dedicated to disseminating knowledge and creating a greater awareness of fine wines and spirits among those for whom wine is a pleasure and a profession.

 Located in New York City at the University Club in Midtown Manhattan, where we host our signature 21 week Sommelier Certificate Course, we offer the definitive course for those seeking to advance their careers, expand their wine knowledge and prime their palates, and for passionate wine enthusiasts who desire a career change.